GLOBAL MARKETS-Stocks edge higher as darker forecasts loom

 "I would be cautious over interpreting any moves this morning," said Christiansen.

-Markets in Australia, Britain, Hong Kong, Ireland, Japan, Singapore and the United States, were shut.
+Markets in Britain, Hong Kong, Ireland, Japan, Singapore, Canada and the United States were shut.

 Christiansen expected the new year to kick off with a renewed focus on central banks and inflation.
 Traders would be vigilant for any signs of an approaching recession, he said.